 The receiver should also keep this important documentation for at least 3 years.
 You can use these records to challenge your former spouse if he or she stopped making spousal support payments.
 You can request that your ex-continues providing alimony as established in the divorce agreement.

 If you are having problems involving spousal support, the court will consider a few things when granting alimony.
 This is why you need to ask an experienced divorce attorney familiar with this area of law.
 Don’t make any promises or sign any documents without first consulting your attorney.
 Contact the Law Offices of Stephanie L. Mahdavi today.
-We provide our clients with a free case assessment.
 We will take a look at your circumstances and determine the best course of action.